 What most students do when they are about to join a new class is to look through the textbooks to see how difficult they would find the upcoming class.
 However, there is a much better way to get a brief about the course and the subject.
 Wondering what’s that?
 Well, for JAC students who are looking to get information on their Class XI chemistry topics and concepts, they can take a look at the JAC Class 11 Chemistry Syllabus.

 The Jharkhand Board syllabus for Class 11 Chemistry is created on the basis of the NCERT chemistry books.
 The syllabus will include the concepts on topics like the solid state, chemical kinetics, polymers, chemistry in everyday life and so on.
+The syllabus was reduced last year due to the pandemic.
+Find details here.

 Significance of JAC Class 11 Chemistry Syllabus